apnordin/09-ReadMe-Generator/Develop/README.md

 # My Project

 ## Description
-This is the description section.
+This is a description of my project, which is an excellent project as you can see.

 ## Installation
-To install necessary dependencies, run the following command: npm i
+To install necessary dependencies, run the following command:
+>npm i

 ## Usage
-npm install and then rune node index.js
+npm install then run node.js

+## Tests
+>npm test

 ## Licensing
-None
+No license needed.

 You can find more of my work at apnordin.